te-yun/if-sitesearch/Backlog.md

 * save siteSecret in persistent store, not in the ElasticSearch document

 # future
+* Support for custom fields like "img" to provide people's photos in the search bar
 * Wizard for Site Search
 * Search bar: integrate on mobile intrafind.de
 * Search bar: override translation keys for tooltips etc.